 10. The J.B.’s – Just Wanna Make You Dance

 “Just wanna make you dance, forget about romance, cause you can make love when the party’s over.”
 This funky cut by the James Brown band is co-written by James Brown, produced by James Brown, and is a hard stop journey through a world of cool where every beat drops on the 1, and life is nothing but fun.

 9. The Ocean Liners – Foxy Funk

 8. Rocky Mizell and The Sugar Rock Band – Take It Easy Babe

 Is this Jethro Tull, Cat Stevens?
 No, it’s Rocky Mizell, heir to the Liberty City record dealing empire of the famous Mizell family.
 In the 70’s he recorded a flurry of underground gems for Drive Records.
-This one in particular has Mizell singing like a 1980’s Michael Jackson with a jazzy soft rock backing that could score any romantic comedy.
+This one in particular has Mizell singing like a 1980’s Michael Jackson with a jazzy soft rock backing.

 7. Gypsy Lane – Boogie Woogie Woman

 Irrepressible hook, driving bass, razor sharp strings, Cadillac horns, cowbell breakdown, congas, and dramatic scales that climb higher than a skyscraper, this track right here is bound to funktify any dance floor

 6. Toby King – Country Bump

 Sounds like James Brown’s voice if it was slow pitched and backed with a wild guitar and rockin organ.
 This song was recorded in Atlanta and may be the first cut to shout out Alabama, the Carolinas, Tennessee and Miami all in the same outro.

 5. Funky Nassau – Bahama Soul Stew